Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

     -- B
     ```

-    The assertion function also acts as a converter, and so it can convert the partially mathced string up to its position into another string.
+    The assertion function also acts as a converter, and so it can convert the partially matched string up to its position into another string.
 In fact, in the above example, the assertion function actually converts a new-line character into the null string, `""`, otherwise the finally matched string that is printed on the screen would be "\nB" instead of "B".
 Also note that it returns the converted string in a list rather than as is.
-Actually, an assertion function can convert a string into multiple strings, and when some (or all) of the strings finally pass through all the remaining patterns behind the assertion function, they will be fed to their corresponding action.
+Actually, an assertion function can convert a string into multiple strings, and when some (or all) of the strings finally pass through all the remaining patterns behind the assertion function, they will be fed to their corresponding action one be one.
     ```haskell
     main :: IO ()
     main =  -- finds ".he" only if it is "she", and converts it into "SHE".